-The company had been using the same bank, one of the “Big 5” Canadian banks since inception over 60 years ago.
-The executive and the two shareholders approached the bank to finance this buy-out, however their request was denied.
+The company had been using the same bank, one of the “Big 5” Canadian banks since its inception over 60 years ago.
+The executive and the two shareholders approached the bank to finance this buy-out, however, their request was denied.

 The executive engaged FirePower Capital to put the deal back on track.
 We addressed the concerns that the company’s recent history raised; emphasized new, recurring revenue contracts that were won this year and would help the company smooth out its cash flows; and helped structure a VTB that was acceptable to both potential lenders and the selling shareholders.